 Healing The Economy By Supporting Local Artisans

-Another solution to the fashion apocalypse we’re living in is to buy directly from an independent designer/maker.
+Another solution to the fast fashion apocalypse we’re living in is to buy directly from an independent eco-fashion designer.
 There are literally thousands of women (and men) who are designing and making one-of-a-kind garments using refashioned clothing as a main component.

 A quick search for terms such as, “upcycled clothing,” “reclaimed apparel” or “eco fashion” will bring up a nice crop of sustainable fashion designers and garment makers.
 There may even be some in your town.

 The example above is a piece I personally designed and made (I know, shameless, right?).
 Etsy.com is another rich source of wonderfully talented garment creators, some of whom will be glad to make clothing to your own specifications.